 - Minors must be accompanied during the entire visit by their non-incarcerated parent/legal guardian, or a designated escort.

-- A copy of DOC 20-441 Parent/Guardian Consent for Minor Visit And/Or Escort form must be completed (to include notarization) and attached to the minor's online visitor application (valid attachments include Adobe PDFs, image files, etc.).
+- A copy of DOC 20-441 Parental/Guardian Consent for Minor Visit And/Or Escort form must be completed (to include notarization) and attached to the minor's online visitor application (valid attachments include Adobe PDFs, image files, etc.).
 The DOC 20-441 is required even if the child's parent submits the minor visitor application.

 The following may also apply depending on the nature of the minor's visit: